Phoenix1859/hackeza_205/README.md

 ## Introduction
 This project aims to accurately estimate 3D poses of cricket players in real-time using multiple synchronized cameras.
 Leveraging known camera calibration matrices and state-of-the-art 2D keypoint extraction techniques, our solution reconstructs detailed 3D joint positions.
 The project is designed for deployment in cricket stadiums, where scalability and robust performance are crucial.

-In addition to that we have made a cool front end which can be hosted and deployed seamlessly
+In addition to that we have made a cool front end which can be hosted and deployed seamlessly.

 ## Requirements